nts345045/Saskatchewan_Icequake_Processing/README.md

 Waveform and initial catalog data are archived at: https://minds.wisconsin.edu/handle/1793/83756 (and links to the IRIS-DMC therein).

-If you find these codes useful, please cite (peer-reviewed article forthcoming):
+If you find these codes useful, please cite:

 Stevens, N.T.
 (2022) "Constraints on transient glacier slip with ice-bed separation" Doctoral Dissertation, University of Wisconsin - Madison.
 ISBN:9798841732495

+(peer-reviewed article forthcoming)